 Here, we may need to amplify the photocurrent and pass it through a resistor.
-We will then take the input to the circuit across the resistor.
+This is because the photocurrent is in the order of μA .
+This is easily done with the help of the OPA548 op amp.
+We will then take the input to the circuit across the resistor as the microcontroller will take voltages as input.